-It’s easier to just define a 3 month time frame for a test and if a test has been running longer, and it has reached minimum data, that it needs to be ended.
+It’s easier to just define a three-month time frame for a test.
+If a test has been running longer, and it has reached minimum data, then it needs to be ended.

-A more scientific method is to use 10x your minimum data.
-This is harder to track, and thus 3 months is an easier number to work with.
+A more scientific method is to use 10x your minimum data—but this is often much harder to track—and so three months is an easier number to work with.

 Once an ad test has achieved results, it’s time to take action.

-For single ad group tests, your options are:
+For single ad tests, your options are to

-- (optional) Create a new challenger ad off the winning ad
+- create new challenger ad concepts to compete with the winning ad

-For multi ad group tests, your options are:
+For multi ad tests, your can now decide to

-- Pause the loser ads across all ad groups
+- pause the losing ads across all ad containers

-- (optional) Create a new multi ad group test with a different hypothesis across the ad groups used in the test
+- create a new multi ad test with a different hypothesis across the ad containers used in the test

 The last bullet is very important.

-What did you learn from your multi ad group test?
+What did you learn from your multi ad test?

-- Use your best headline in your SEO efforts to increase organic CTR
+- use your best headline in your SEO efforts to increase organic CTRs

-As multi ad group testing gives you insights across an entire segment of your PPC account, you want to make note of those insights, share them with your team, and see how else you can use that insight in your marketing efforts.
+As multi ad testing gives you insights across an entire segment of your PPC account, you want to make note of those insights, share them with your team, and see how else you can use that insight within all your marketing efforts.